Robert336/CP386-Final-Assignment/docs/README.md

 - GCC compiler

 ### Steps
-1. Clone the repository
+Step 1 - Clone the repository

-2. Run the program (2 options)
+Step 2 - Run the program (2 options see below)

-#### Option 1 - Compile and run the program manually
+#### Option A - Compile and run the program manually

 Compile the .c file manually with the following line in the command line by navigating to the path which the files are located.